Lee Garlington: Career

 Garlington also appeared in the sequels to Alfred Hitchcock's Psycho, Psycho II (1983) and Psycho III (1986).
-She starred alongside Sylvester Stallone and Brigitte Nielsen in the action/thriller Cobra (1986).
-In Sneakers (1992), she appeared as Dr. Elena Rhyzkov, a Czechoslovakian mathematics scientist, in a scene with Robert Redford.
+She starred alongside Sylvester Stallone and Brigitte Nielsen in the action/thriller Cobra (1986), and played Demi Moore's obstetrician in The Seventh Sign (1988).
+In Sneakers (1992), she appeared as Dr. Elena Rhyzkov, a Czechoslovak mathematics scientist, in a scene with Robert Redford.

 Garlington was originally intended to play the lead female role in Seinfeld.
 She was the female regular in the pilot episode, "The Seinfeld Chronicles", playing the waitress Claire at Pete's Luncheonette.
-When the series was picked up, however, it was decided that having the female lead be from such a different social status compared to the rest of the cast would be unworkable, so the character of Claire was dropped and replaced by Elaine Benes.
+When the series was picked up, however, it was decided that having the female lead be from such a different social status compared to the rest of the cast would be unworkable, so the character was dropped and replaced by Elaine Benes.

-In 2021, Lee Garlington worked in the Discovery+ film Candy Coated Christmas.
+In 2021, Garlington worked in the Discovery+ film Candy Coated Christmas.

 Awards

 In 2018, Garlington received a Primetime Emmy Award nomination for Outstanding Actress in a Short Form Comedy or Drama Series for her role as Darlene in Broken.